“To err is human: to forgive, divine.”

 Over the past couple of years, the financial services industry has seen the proliferation of what I call “roboinvestors.”
-These are companies who will take your money and invest in low cost investments and then manage capital gains and losses in a tax efficient manner.
-While the actual tax loss harvesting benefits really only benefit higher net worth individuals, the fees that most of these roboinvestors charge are actually pretty reasonable.
+These are companies that will take your money and invest in low-cost investments and then manage capital gains and losses in a tax-efficient manner.
+While the actual tax loss harvesting benefits really only benefit higher net-worth individuals, the fees that most of these roboinvestors charge are actually pretty reasonable.
 They also automatically rebalance your portfolio to keep your asset allocation in line with your stock/bond balance that you need for your age and risk profile.

 I’m generally a fan of these roboinvestors.
 I’ve referred several clients over who just didn’t want to deal with the process of managing their own investments and for whom the charges that they paid to the roboinvestors wouldn’t affect their retirement planning outcomes one way or the other.